hybridsjs/hybrids/docs/migration.md

 #### Custom Rendering

-Using custom render function is no longer officially supported.
-If you need to render the content in a custom way, ensure you are using rendering mode explicitly:
+Using a custom render function is no longer officially supported.
+If you need to render the content in a custom way, ensure you are using the rendering mode explicitly:

 ```javascript
 {